The Story of Joseph and His Brethren

-The Story of Joseph and His Brethren (Italian: Giuseppe venduto dai fratelli) is a 1961 Yugoslavian/Italian film directed by Irving Rapper and Luciano Ricci.
+The Story of Joseph and His Brethren (Italian: Giuseppe venduto dai fratelli) is a 1961 biblical drama film directed by Irving Rapper and Luciano Ricci.

 The film is also known as Joseph Sold by His Brothers, Joseph and His Brethren (American DVD box title) and Sold into Egypt in the United Kingdom.

 It was the last film of Belinda Lee.

 Plot summary

 Joseph lives in the land of Canaan, where he is the favorite of his father Jacob's 12 sons.
 Joseph's brothers envy his favored position in the family and his uncanny ability to interpret people's dreams.
 When Jacob assigns Joseph to take a flock of sheep to sell, the brothers see their opportunity to be rid of him forever.
 They beat him and sell him to a slave trader.
 They then return to Jacob and tell him Joseph has been killed by a wild animal.

 Joseph is bought by Potiphar, the pharaoh's superintendent of prisons.
 Potiphar's wife Henet is strongly attracted to Joseph and tries to seduce him.
 When he refuses, she falsely accuses him of attempting to rape her, and Joseph is thrown into prison.
 Later, when Potiphar learns what Henet has done, he kills her and then himself.

 Joseph is joined in prison by the Pharaoh's butler and baker, who have fallen out of favor.
 The two have been plagued by dreams, which Joseph interprets correctly.
 When the Pharaoh himself has a dream he cannot decipher, his newly reinstated butler suggests he consult Joseph.
 Joseph interprets the dream to mean that Egypt will enjoy seven years of prosperity, followed by seven years of famine.
 Joseph suggests setting aside grain from the seven prosperous years in preparation for the famine.
 Pharaoh accepts the suggestion and appoints Joseph to take charge of the task.

 Over the next several years, Joseph's power continues to grow.
 He marries a woman named Asenath and fends off an attack from the King of Syria.
 When the famine begins, Egypt has stored enough grain for itself, as well as some to sell to neighboring nations.
 When Joseph's family back in Canaan travel to Egypt to buy grain, his brothers fail to recognize him and Joseph shrewdly uses this to his advantage.
 He holds his brother Simeon (son of Jacob) hostage and orders the others to bring Jacob and Benjamin.
 Joseph reveals his identity and forgives his brothers.